2012 6 Hours of Spa-Francorchamps: Practice

 The second 90-minute practice session was delayed due to marshals replacing a barrier at Blanchimont corner damaged by a Radical car during the second Radical European Masters practice session and ended early to comply with mid-week noise rules.
 André Lotterer's No. 1 Audi set the pace on new tyres with a 2:03.075 lap in the final third of practice.
 He was three-tenths of a second faster than McNish's sister No. 2 car, ahead of Oliver Jarvis' No. 4 entry and Duval.
 Nick Heidfeld's No. 12 Rebellion car was the highest-placed petrol powered car in fifth.
 OAK led in LMP2 with a 2:10.058 lap from Olivier Pla's No. 24 Morgan car, four-tenths of a second faster than Thomas Holzer's No. 31 Lotus Lola vehicle.
 Sims collided into the barriers in Radillion corner, on a hill above Eau Rouge turn, to stop practice with 20 minutes remaining.
 He was unhurt, but the 6G hit forced the Status Lola to withdraw from the event due to a lack of spare parts.
 Three different manufacturers had the first three fastest laps in LMGTE Pro.
 Lieb led the category with a 2:19.668 lap ahead of Darren Turner's No. 97 Aston Martin and Luxury's No. 59 Ferrari.
 Nicolas Armindo's IMSA Porsche paced LMGTE Am at 2:21.872 from Jean-Philippe Belloc's No. 30 Luxury Ferrari and AF Corse-Waltrip's Ferrari.

 During a simulated driver change, Gulf Racing Middle East owner Frédéric Fatien got his foot snagged on a wheel behind him, fell, and broken his lower leg in three places.
 He was hospitalised and withdrew from the race, leaving Jean-Denis Delétraz and Keiko Ihara to drive the No. 29 Lola car.
 The final session was held in sunny weather with intermittent rain.
-Marcel Fässler No. 1 Audi posted the quickest lap, 2:01.998, right before the session finished.
+Marcel Fässler's No. 1 Audi posted the quickest lap, 2:01.998, right before the session finished.
 He was three-tenths of a second quicker than Bonanomi with Marc Gené's No. 3 Audi and McNish in second through fourth.
 Ayari lapped fastest in LMP2 at 2:09.170, with Pla second and James Rossiter's No. 32 Lotus Lola third.
 Stefan Mücke's No. 97 Aston Martin led LMGTE Pro with a lap of 2:19.785, almost one second quicker than Frédéric Makowiecki's No. 59 Luxury Ferrari, and Giancarlo Fisichella's No. 51 AF Corse came third.
 Belloc's lap of 2:22.073 paced LMGTE Am.
 Anthony Pons' IMSA Porsche and the No. 58 Luxury Ferrari were second and third in class.
 When Rob Kauffman locked up at Les Combes corner and lost control of his AF Corse-Waltrip Ferrari, he hit the rear of Pons (who had passed him on the Kemmel straight) and rear-ended the barrier.
 Starworks ended practice early because driver Enzo Potolicchio lost control of the HPD LMP2 car and failed to restart.